-Generali Belgium considers that any new element having an impact on the information previously provided under "Annex 1 - Title VI.
+Generali Belgium considers that any new element having an impact on the information previously provided under "Form 1 - Title VI.
 Information about the professional integrity of the person in question", must be considered as a triggering moment for a re-assessment of the suitability of the member of the Relevant personnel.

-Therefore, should it happen that new elements might have an impact upon the "fit & proper" status of a person in function and falling within the scope of the circular letter, the concerned member must notify this without delay to the president of the Nomination Committee.
+Therefore, should it happen that new elements might have an impact upon the "fit & proper" status of a person in function and falling within the scope of the NBB Handbook on assessment of fitness and propriety 2018\25, the concerned member must notify this without delay to the president of the Nomination Committee.

 The Nomination Committee or the Executive Committee performs an assessment of the impact of the new element on the "fit & proper" status of the person.
-Should the impact of this new element jeopardies the fit & proper status of the person occupying a Relevant function in the scope of Circular letter NBB_2013_02, this must be mentioned in the assessment of the Nomination Committee and be submitted to the Board of Director for final decision and "Annex 3 - New elements "of the circular letter must be sent, duly completed and signed, to the National Bank of Belgium without delay.
+Should the impact of this new element jeopardies the fit & proper status of the person occupying a Relevant function in the scope of the NBB Handbook on assessment of fitness and propriety 2018\25, this must be mentioned in the assessment of the Nomination Committee and be submitted to the Board of Director for final decision and "Form 3 - New elements "of the Handbook must be sent, duly completed and signed, to the National Bank of Belgium without delay.